Investigative Contact by Law Enforcement, Policy and Procedures

 Computer, Electronic Information or Network-Related Requests

-If you are contacted by a representative from a law enforcement organization (KU Public Safety Office, District Attorney’s Office, Federal Bureau of Investigation, Kansas Bureau of Investigation, etc.) who is conducting an investigation of an alleged violation involving KU computing and networking resources, you should immediately inform the Office of the Vice Provost for Administration and Finance at 785-864-4904 and the University General Counsel at 785-864-3276.
+If you are contacted by a representative from a law enforcement organization (KU Public Safety Office, District Attorney’s Office, Federal Bureau of Investigation, Kansas Bureau of Investigation, etc.) who is conducting an investigation of an alleged violation involving KU computing and networking resources, you should immediately inform the Office of the Chief Financial Officer and Vice Provost for Finance at 785-864-4904 and the University General Counsel at 785-864-3276.

-Refer the requesting agency to the Office of the General Counsel and the Office of the Vice Provost for Administration and Finance; those offices will provide guidance regarding appropriate actions to be taken.
+Refer the requesting agency to the Office of the General Counsel and the Office of the Chief Financial Officer and Vice Provost for Finance; those offices will provide guidance regarding appropriate actions to be taken.

 Authorization for Law Enforcement Investigation of Computer Trespass

-Any member of the KU community who knows or believes that KU information resources or systems have been compromised by a computer trespasser and believes the matter needs to be investigated by law enforcement should first report this request to the Office of the Vice Provost for Administration and Finance.
+Any member of the KU community who knows or believes that KU information resources or systems have been compromised by a computer trespasser and believes the matter needs to be investigated by law enforcement should first report this request to the Office of the Chief Financial Officer and Vice Provost Finance.
 This office will determine whether to contact law enforcement.
 Changes under the Patriot Act allow a system owner or operator to authorize law enforcement intercept of electronic communications of computer trespassers (Title II, section 217).

 If, during the normal course of business, you become aware of information about an emergency involving immediate danger of death or serious physical injury, contact the KU Public Safety Office immediately.